-There are soils which are deficient in magnesium.
+Some soils are deficient in magnesium.
 Testing of magnesium levels is simple and can be done by carrying out a simple soil test.
 Most of these soils are old and weathered and have low PH or PH above 7.

-The magnesium levels have been used to up in the soil, which is important for keeping foliage green.
+The magnesium levels have been used to up in the soil, which is important for keeping green or dark green foliage.

-Yellowing of leaves is very common in many plants, whether potted in the lawn, or the garden.
-Many people don’t know that the yellowing is brought about by the lack of magnesium.
+Yellowing of formerly green leaves is very common in many plants, whether potted in the lawn or the garden.
+Many people don’t know that yellowing is brought about by the lack of magnesium.

-Magnesium is also believed to bring more flowers and fruit thus creating more green or dark green leaves and increasing yields on crops like tomatoes.
+Magnesium is also believed to bring more flowers and fruit, thus creating more green or dark green leaves and increasing yields on crops like tomatoes.

-Below are some tips for using Epsom salt as a foliar:
+Below are some tips for using Epsom salt foliar spray:

-1. Spraying the foliage with a solution of 1 gallon of water mixed with one tablespoon of Epsom salt.
-Application of this solution is expected to be done during spring whenever new leaves are almost opening.
+1. Spray the foliage with a solution of 1 gallon of tap water mixed with one tablespoon of Epsom salt.
+Application of this solution is expected to be done during late spring whenever new leaves are almost opening.

-3. Spray the plants on days that are overcast.
-During sunny days, spraying is preferably done in the morning or late in the evening.
+3. Spray the plants on overcast days.
+During sunny days of summer, spraying is preferably done in the morning or late in the evening.

 4. Re-spray the plants with one tablespoon of Epsom salt and one gallon of water whenever the plants start flowering.